builditdan/builditdan.github.io/_posts/2016-09-20-my-place-iq.md

 ---
 layout: post
-title: My Capstone Project
+title: MyPlaceIQ.com
 ---
-I just brought the first iteration my capstone project live.
+I just brought the first iteration of my project live.
 The site is called [MyPlaceIQ](https://myplaceiq.herokuapp.com/).
-I developed it during a recent full stack web development training course at [Bloc](https://www.bloc.io/).
-I wanted to learn more about web development by building a real application.
+I wanted to learn more about RoR development by building a real application.
 I built MyPlaceIQ because I saw an opportunity to help realtors and consumers with a problem they face.
 Possible one they did not even think was a problem.

 That is - we live in neighborhoods not just homes or cities or states.
 Many real estate search sites start with a blank search box where you type in a state, city, address, or even a neighborhood.
 But what if you don't know that answer yet.
 That is where MyPlaceIQ comes in.
 I wanted to start with a series of intelligent questions that would help get those answers for you.
 My top level questions help you find the state and then it is a matter of browsing the cities until you find one that interests you.
 Reviewing the provided information about each state and city.
 Once you have found a city you can view all of it's respective neighborhoods and start your own research.